adityabhattad2021/GSoC-2024/PROJECT_PROPOSAL.md

 ### 5.2.1 Approval Voting
 Approval voting is a voting system where each voter can approve of multiple candidates.
 The candidate with the most approvals wins the election.
 #### 5.2.1.1 Algorithm Overview
-Here's the pseudocode for the approval voting algorithm:
+Here's the pseudo code for the approval voting algorithm:
 ```
 for each voter in voters:
     voter selects candidates they approve